brigaldies/RepData_PeerAssessment1/PA1_template.md

-Figure 4 plots the time series of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis), on two vertical panels to compare between week days and weekend days.
+Figure 4 plots the time series of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis), on two vertical panels to compare between weekdays and weekend days.

 ```r